 First, much thanks to those who commented on my blog, tweeted at me, posted condolences on facebook or reached out in other ways.
 We all complain much about social media, but there are lots of great people out there who help extend one's sense of community--I definitely did not feel alone at all this week.
-I left the friendship, the love, and the concern, and I am very grateful for this extended community.
+I felt the friendship, the love, and the concern, and I am very grateful for this extended community.
 Thank you.

 Second, I learned that my brother-in-law is sneaky funny.
 At the funeral service, when I stepped up to say a few words, most of the folks were on alert, worried that I might spend much time on the difficult parts of my relationship with my dad.
 I did not.
 My brother-in-law?
 Oh my, he focused on Reuben's Rules (my Dad's name was misspelled in the paper of record, the one he obviously collected no matter where he was!) which was a semi-roast in a very loving, humorous way.
 I wish I could have written them all down--having violated many of them many times except the first one--don't be late.
 I got my impatience from my father.

 Third, I learned about driving in Brooklyn.
 Lots of double parking, lots of left turn lines, so driving was much like skiing down a slalom--left, right, left, right.
 Fun for me, not so much fun for Mrs. Spew.

 Fourth, I was much more attentive to the surroundings at this burial than at my uncle's.
 My dad and uncle are buried next to each other in a larger family plot, and I know better now some of the ancestors and their history better.